kisaragi-hiu/kisaragi-hiu.com/drafts/2018-01-31-pollen-and-openbox.md

 #lang pollen
     Title: Hide decorations for maximized windows in Openbox, and using Pollen to preprocess the configuration
     Date: 2018-01-31T19:52:07
-    Tags: DRAFT
+    Tags: language:en, category:Linux Configuration, Programming, Openbox, Pollen, Configuration

-Last week I switched from KWin to Openbox for my window manager, after thinking about getting off KWin for a while.
+I switched from KWin to Openbox for my window manager in January, after thinking about getting off KWin for a while.

 KWin is really powerful, but Plasma's configuration architecture prevents me from being able to keep it cleanly in version control.
 I tried out i3, but I can't (easily) use it in Plasma, which I do want to stay on.
 After reading a few articles on Openbox, and recalling my experience with its configuration around 2014, I decided to give it a try.